dhananjaypai08/ZkDNS/README.md

 2. Provides automated alerts for system maintenance needs.
 3. Enhances the reliability of the DNS record management process.

-**What makes it stand out:** The integration of Chainlink VRF Automation sets ZkDNS apart by providing a decentralized, tamper-proof method for maintaining system health and ensuring high availability of DNS services.
+**What makes it stand out:** The integration of Chainlink  Automation sets ZkDNS apart by providing a decentralized, tamper-proof method for maintaining system health and ensuring high availability of DNS services.

 ### Tableland Basin